divio/divio-cloud-docs/how-to/interact-database.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Access to Cloud databases other than from the associated application containers is not possible -
-it is restricted, for security reasons, to containers running on our own infrastruture.
+it is restricted, for security reasons, to containers running on our own infrastructure.

 .. _common-db-operations: